x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-for-secure-mail-flow-with-a-partner.md

 2. Click **Edit restrictions**.
 3. Select the following options:
     - **Reject email messages if they aren't sent from within this IP address range**
-4. Enter the IP address or IP address range apart from which email messages originating from, should not be accepted.
+4. Enter the IP address range that determines which are the sent email messages to be accepted.
 5. Click the plus icon next to the text box.
 6. Click **Save**.
 ![Enter your partner organization's IP address range](../../media/3a6896f0-3a60-4ef7-91e1-7cf7f24a8bc4.png)

 When you set these restrictions, all email sent from your partner organization domain, ContosoBank.com, or from your on-premises environment must be sent from the IP address or an address range you specify.
 Any mail that does not meet these conditions will be rejected.

-### Example 4: Require that all email sent to your organByization from the internet is sent from a specific IP address (third-party email service scenario)
+### Example 4: Require that all email sent to your organization from the internet is sent from a specific IP address (third-party email service scenario)
 <a name="Example3"> </a>

 Mail flow from a third-party email service to Microsoft 365 or Office 365 works without a connector.
 However, in this scenario you can optionally use a connector to restrict all mail delivery to your organization.
 If you use the settings described in this example, they will apply to *all email sent to your organization*.
 When all email sent to your organization comes from a single third-party email service, you can optionally use a connector to restrict all mail delivery; only mail sent from a single IP address or address range will be delivered.